graphand/dynamic-deno-server/README.md

 The Dynamic Deno Server can be configured using environment variables:

 - `SERVICE_PORT`: Port on which the main server runs (default: `9999`).
-- `DISABLE_HEALTH_CHECKS`: If set to `true`, disables health checks for subdirectory servers (default: `false`).
+- `HEALTH_CHECK_ATTEMPTS`: Number of attempts to check the health of a subdirectory server (default: `5`).
-- `ENABLE_LOGS`: If set to `true`, enables logging of stdout and stderr for subdirectory servers (default: `false`).
+- `ENABLE_LOGS`: If set to `true`, enables logging of stdout and stderr for subdirectory servers (default:
+  `false`).
 - `SERVER_ENVIRONMENT`: A stringified JSON object containing key-value pairs of environment variables you wish to make available to your subdirectory servers.

 ## Environment Variables for Subdirectory Servers 🌍

 The Dynamic Deno Server allows you to pass environment variables to all subdirectory servers using the `SERVER_ENVIRONMENT` environment variable.
 This is particularly useful when you need to provide configuration, API keys, or other environment-specific values to your functions.

 ### Usage